quattor/quattor.github.com/_aquilon/configuration.md

 ### Before proceeding

-Some understanding of Quattor's [architecture](/documentation/2012/06/19/documentation-overview.html) and the [Pan language][pan_language] are expected before reading this document.
+Some understanding of Quattor [architecture](/documentation/2012/06/19/documentation-overview.html) and the [Pan language][pan_language] are expected before reading this document.

 We'll interact with the broker using the `aq` command, which has lots of sub-commands.
-Each sub-command has a detailed help. `aq` subcommands are generally made of several words that can be separated either by a space or an `_`.
+Each sub-command has a detailed help. `aq` sub-commands are generally made of several words that can be separated either by a space or an `_`.
 The latter (`_`) is preferred as it allows to use tab completion when entering command.
 This is the form used throughout this document.
-In `aq`, everything before the first `option` (introduced by `--`) is considered as a subcommand word.
-Options can be abbreviated as long as they are non ambiguous but subcommand words cannot.
+In `aq`, everything before the first `option` (introduced by `--`) is considered as a sub-command word.
+Options can be abbreviated as long as they are non ambiguous but sub-command words cannot.

 In this stage we will be adding a site, so we will use `add_*` commands.
 Most of the Aquilon commands have a `show_`, `update_`, `search_` and